Cycling In Christchurch

 The answer...
 I now ride an extra 4km a day (2km each way) to keep off the road, using an indirect series of connecting cycleways that stretch from Redwood to Christchurch Central.

-I've been doing this for three years now, and in that time I have not had any accidents.
+I've been doing this for four years now, and in that time I have not had any accidents.

 Sure, it might take a couple of extra minutes on the daily commute, but it's worth it given the results.

 My tip, use the Christchurch City Council cycle map to find the safest route to your destination.

 According to the official New Zealand code for cyclists (yes, I’ve read it), the ‘door zone’ is, “the space into which doors [of parked vehicles] can open unexpectedly in front of you.”

 The NZ Transport Agency recommends you, “Never ride in the ‘door zone’ when cycling past parked cars.
 Allow at least one metre between you and a parked car.”

 It goes on to say, “Once you have passed the parked cars and it is safe to do so, move left to allow the following traffic to pass.”

 I recall cycling down Colombo Street on one occasion, keeping clear of the ‘door zone’ over a brief 50 metre section.
 If you’re familiar with the street, you’ll know it’s very narrow at times.

 A car behind me beeped, guestering at me to move over, despite a red light ahead and a need to stop anyway.